Characters and stuff introduced in The Rugal Saga ('94)

 Her V-Slasher is based on Voltes V's V-no-Jigiri.
 Again, she uses her bare hand instead of a sword.

 And her jumping CD attack is Kamen Rider Black's Rider Kick; she even has a red energy aura around her feet during the move.

 According to Word of God, Chizuru's design was inspired by Yoko Shiraki from Ashita no Joe.
-Both are long-and-dark-hairedhigh-class young women who either help handle or handle directly venues related to fighting: Yoko sponsors a boxing gym with her grandfather, Chizuru organized the KOF tournament more than once.
+Both are long-and-dark-hairedhigh-class young women who handle venues related to fighting: Yoko sponsors a boxing gym with her grandfather, Chizuru organized the KOF tournament more than once.